 The Idaho Bankers Association is a statewide bankers’ trade association that represents all charter types and sizes of banks operating in Idaho.

 Trent Wright, President and CEO

-COMMUNITY BANKERS IN THE NEWS
+IDAHO COMMUNITY BANKERS IN THE NEWS

-Boise – Daniel Prohaska, Chairman and CEO of Idaho Trust Bank in Boise was recently elected as the 2017-2019 President of the Board of Directors for the Idaho Community Bankers Association at its Annual Business Meeting.
+Boise – Jason Meyerhoeffer, President and CEO of First Federal Bank in Twin Falls, was recently elected as the 2019-2020 Chair of the Board of Directors for the Idaho Community Bankers Association (“ICBA”) at its Annual Business Meeting.
 The meeting was held during the Idaho Bankers Association Annual Convention.
-He succeeds Mike Morrison, Executive Vice President & Chief Credit Officer, the Bank of Commerce in Idaho Falls.
+He succeeds Daniel Prohaska, Chairman and CEO of Idaho Trust Bank in Boise.

-Other Newly-Elected Officers and Directors of the ICBA Board of Directors include:
+Other Newly Elected Officers and Directors of the ICBA Board of Directors include:

-Immediate Past President: Mike Morrison, Executive Vice President & Chief Credit Officer, Bank of Commerce
+Mike Morrison, Executive Vice President & Chief Credit Officer, Bank of Commerce

 Dan Price, Community Banking President, Mountain West Bank, Division of Glacier Bank

 Cheryl Sorensen, Senior Vice President, Chief Operating Officer, Ireland Bank

 Jerry Lyon, North Idaho Market President, First Interstate Bank